9+ hours tuition

 Part 1: NHS Structure and Policy

 Discover the history of the NHS from its ideological conception, and appreciate the structure of the NHS from both a funding and policy perspective.
 We will discuss key policy changes and contracts such as the 2019 GP Contract and the 2016 Junior Doctors Contract, linking them to the key policy aims of the 2019 NHS Long Term Plan.
-We will discuss the feasibility of this new NHS policy direction and the through worked examples and consider the changes that might need to be enacted to achieve its goals.
+We will discuss the feasibility of this new NHS policy direction through worked examples and consider the changes that might need to be enacted to achieve its goals.
 We will explore the reasons for the junior doctors strike of 2016, evaluate their impact and make judgements on their outcome, framing this in the context of the ethical dilemma of a doctor's right to strike and building on your knowledge of medical ethics from Module 4.

 Why is an ageing population and social care so important for the NHS going forward?
 What is the new funding model for adult social care and is it fair?
 How can we incentivise healthy lifestyles and would an obesity tax be morally justifiable?

 Interviewers want to know if you have your finger on the pulse when it comes to high profile media regarding the NHS.